ba-st/GitHub-setup/templates/CONTRIBUTING.md

 7. Do the changes
 8. Run the test cases
 9. Commit and push your changes to the branch using the Iceberg UI
-10. Create a Pull Request against the master branch
+10. Create a Pull Request against the `release-candidate` branch

 ## Contributing documentation